Sign In / Sign Out

 - My ASU

-The Doctor of Philosophy (Ph.D.) in Public Administration and Policy prepares students to conduct theoretically informed research through the application of social science methods that build knowledge and inform public action.
-Most students in the Ph.D. program are interested in academic careers, although some students prefer to work as researchers in the government or nonprofit sectors.
-The Ph.D. degree is designed for students who seek a four-year, full-time degree.
+The Doctor of Philosophy (Ph.D.) in Public Administration and Policy is a cohort-based program that prepares students to conduct theoretically informed research through the application of social science methods that build knowledge and inform public action.
+Most students in the Ph.D. program are interested in academic careers, although some find work as researchers at think tanks, government agencies, and nonprofit organizations.
+The Ph.D. degree is designed for students who are committed to a four-year, full-time degree.

-The Ph.D. program supports all full-time students financially during the first three years of study.
-Students have many options to fund their final year of study either through teaching, fellowships or research projects.
+The Ph.D. program supports all full-time students financially during the first three years of study – funding includes tuition, benefits, and stipend.
+Students have many options to fund their final year of study through teaching, fellowships, or research projects.
 Throughout their degree, students work directly with nationally distinguished faculty on research activity with the expectation that students contribute intellectually both to the Ph.D. program and to the academic community through presentations at national conferences and publication of journal articles.

-Applicants are admitted for fall only.
-Completed applications are due by midnight on January 15th, 2016.
+Applicants are admitted for fall only and must have completed a master's degree.
 More on the application process.